QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 +++++++++

 `Lief <https://lief.quarkslab.com/>`_ is a C, C++ and python library that aims to parse ELF, PE and MachO file formats.
-With this library, we can extract all the symbols associated with an address, included the no-exported one.
+This library can extract all the symbols associated with an address, including the non-exported one.
 This solution can resolve more addresses, but could be slower than ``dladdr``.

-For ELF binary, the following code will print for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
+For ELF binary, the following code prints for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
 For PE library, the user may need to parse the PDB file of the library to get the symbol associated with the target address.